 Repair Shops who aren’t yet feeling the pinch will likely experience it soon.
 According to AutoServiceWorld, 38,829 auto techs graduated in 2016 while demand for new entrants sits at 75,900 per year.
 This means the excess demand for technicians sits at 49%.

 The technician shortage will affect everyone at some level, and organizations who measure and adapt early on will be best positioned to mitigate negative impacts.
 How does a fleet or shop manager truly know their labor needs without tracking technician tasks?

-Whether you are using fleet maintenance software or tracking labor data within a spreadsheet, we recommend tracking and categorizing 3 types of labor to get the most accurate breakdown: indirect, direct, and allocated.
+To get a more accurate breakdown, we recommend tracking and categorizing 3 types of labor - indirect, direct, and allocated.
 See a definition of each below:

 In-direct labor is any labor that is not allocated to an asset. i.e. cleaning, running for parts etc.

 Direct Labor is any labor associated with an asset. i.e. work-orders, inspections if associated to an asset, or fuelling if associated to an asset.

 Say the technician works an 8 hour day.
 All time should be accounted for i.e. work-order labor, indirect labor, lunch as in-direct labor etc. If there is any time that is not direct or indirect, in the scheduled 8 hours of their workday these are unallocated hours.